On this page

 Meat establishment licensing and registration requirements

-To meet importing country requirements, Canadian establishments which intend to export the meat and meat products to other countries, must only receive, store, process, and/or ship meat and meat product compliant with the Safe Food for Canadians Regulations (SFCR).
+To meet importing country requirements, Canadian establishments which intend to export the meat and meat products to other countries, must only receive, store, process, and/or ship meat and meat product compliant with the Safe Food for Canadians Regulations (SFCR) and has been under continuous federal oversight.
 There are some exceptions, for example pet food (refer to section 1.2; gives exception to store/process/ship) and meat products returned from Hospitals, Restaurants and Institutions (HRI).
 Note: Meat products returned from HRI are not eligible for export.

 Cold storage facilities (see Policy for cold storages and export certification) which intend to export meat and meat products and/or store meat and meat products intended for export to other countries must be licensed under the SFCR.
 The frozen meat product meant for export must be kept at -18C or below at all times.